Food and decoration ideas for our Disney Princess Birthday Party

 Here is the full table spread.
 It was simple, but they are 4 and they loved it!

-I bought the plates and napkins at Walmart.
+- The plates and napkins were from Walmart.

-I bought the bowls that the crackers, dip and strawberries are in a Dollar Tree.
+- I bought the bowls for the crackers, dip and strawberries are in a Dollar Tree.

 Disney Princess Birthday Party Decorations